Employers select networks built for quality care and lower costs

 Balancing the power of choice with quality and cost

 Many employers and employees appreciate the flexibility and array of options provided by a broad access network.
 These types of provider networks are popular, especially among larger employers.
-In fact, 63% of large employers characterized the network in their largest health plan to be “very broad.”2
+In fact, 63% of large employers surveyed characterized the networks in their largest health plans as “very broad.”3

-Having a vast amount of provider and site of care choices can improve an employee’s experience with their employer’s health plan, but it may also create decision fatigue for employees and variability in costs for employers.
+Offering a wide range of provider and site-of-care choices may improve an employee’s experience with their employer’s health plan, but it can also lead to decision fatigue for employees and variability in costs for employers.

-That’s why it’s critical that carriers pair broad access networks with a digital experience that allows employees to view quality and cost information across different providers and sites of care.
-Giving employees convenient access to that information can enable more informed health decisions and potentially reduce the cost of care for them and their employers.
+That’s why it may be critical for carriers to pair broad access networks with health plans that feature a digital experience, allowing employees to view quality and cost information across different providers and sites of care.
+Giving employees convenient access to that information may enable more informed health decisions and potentially reduce the cost of care for them and their employers.

 Encouraging the patient-provider relationship for better navigation and lower costs

-PCPs can act as a health guide — someone who can help coordinate an employee’s care and support them in achieving their best health.
-Arrangements like these help employees build stronger connections with their PCPs, which can help improve their health plan experience and impact the bottom line.
+PCPs may act as a health guide — someone who can help coordinate an employee’s care and support them in achieving better health.
+Arrangements like these help employees build stronger connections with their PCPs, which may help improve their health plan experience and impact the bottom line.

-For instance, employees who engage with their PCP may have better compliance with screenings and better outcomes, which may mean more productivity and less absenteeism at the office.
-Employees may also find that navigating the health system is easier, since PCPs can guide them and their covered dependents to the right care at the right time and place, including giving referrals for specialists.
+For instance, employees who engage with their PCP may have better compliance with screenings and better outcomes.
+Employees may also find that navigating the health system is simpler, since PCPs can assist them and their covered dependents in accessing appropriate care at the right time and place.

-When more complex issues arise, PCPs can be integral in prescribing costeffective medications, making referrals to specialists and recommending the most appropriate sites of care.
-Point of Care Assist®, a UnitedHealthcare tool that integrates real-time member information into existing electronic medical records, supports providers in their quest to provide their patients with the highest quality and lowest possible cost of care.
+When more complex issues arise, PCPs may be integral in prescribing cost-effective medications, making referrals to specialists and recommending appropriate sites of care.
+Point of Care Assist®, a tool that integrates real-time member information into existing electronic medical records, supports providers in their quest to provide their patients with quality care at the lowest cost.

 Prioritizing high-value care for more personalized, cost-effective support

-In curating these custom network configurations, carriers often collaborate with local health systems and care providers that deliver quality health outcomes at lower costs.
-For instance, UnitedHealthcare offers high-value networks in collaboration with select Accountable Care Organizations (ACOs), Centers of Excellence (COEs) and local health systems.
+In designing these custom network configurations, carriers often collaborate with local health systems and care providers whose goal is to deliver quality care at lower costs.
+For instance, UnitedHealthcare offers high-value networks in collaboration with select Accountable Care Organizations (ACOs), COEs and local health systems.

 Collaborations with ACOs